Abdullah Al-Salem

 Abdulla Al-Salem (عبد الله السالم) is an area of Kuwait City.
-It is known to be one of the areas where the wealthiest of the families of Kuwait live alongside Faiha, Shuwaikh, Nuzha, Kaifan, and Shamiyah.
-Lands in this area range from 750 to 1250 square meters and the average of a 1000 sq meter land is worth between 1 and 2 million Kuwaitii Dinars (about 3.3 to 6.6 million dollars).
+It is known to be one of the areas where the wealthiest of the families of Kuwait live alongside Faiha, Shuwaikh, Nuzha, Kaifan, Khaldiya, Adailiya, and Shamiyah.
+Lands in this area range from 750 to 1250 square metres and as of the early 2000s, the average worth of a 1,000 square metre piece of land is between 1 and 2 million Kuwaiti dinars (about 3.3 to 6.6 million US dollars).

 Demographics

-According to the public Authority for civil information there are 22,429 residents.
+According to the Public Authority for Civil Information there are 22,429 residents.
 51.44% are Kuwaiti, 42.65% Asians, 4.45% other Arabs, 1.16% Africans, 0.20% North Americans, and 0.09% Europeans.

 Location

 Abdulla Al-Salem is located in a strategic area between the first and second ring roads.
 It is adjacent to Kuwait City.
 A drive to the city would be 5-10 minutes.
 Abdulla Al-Salem is located east of Shamiyah and west of Mansouriah.